Welcome to Computer Science

 Secondary students create in a variety of environments and languages.
-We offer many computer science courses: Computer Science Discoveries 1 and 2, Intro to Game Maker Studio, Swift Programming, Creative Coding Through Games and Apps, Intro to Programming (Python and Java), Advanced Programming (Python and Java), AP Computer Science Principles, and AP Computer Science Principles.
-Juniors and Seniors also can attend The Career Academy for dual credit courses with SCC.
+We offer many computer science courses: Computer Science Discoveries, Explorations in Coding, Intro to Programming (Python and Java), Advanced Programming (Python and Java), AP Computer Science Principles, and AP Computer Science A. Juniors and Seniors also can attend The Career Academy for dual credit courses with SCC.

 Select the Computer Science For All Fund (fund #5373) when making your donation.
 The image below is a screenshot example, click it to link to the site…